The Moscow Kremlin, Russia © Julmin

 Russia Travel Guide

-Simultaneously the land of Catherine the Great, Joseph Stalin, and Vladimir Putin, Russia has captivated the minds of travellers for decades, no small thanks to mystery of the land behind the old iron-curtain.
+Simultaneously the land of Catherine the Great, Joseph Stalin, and Vladimir Putin, Russia has captivated the minds of travellers for decades; no small thanks to the mystery of the land behind the old iron-curtain.
 The largest country in the world has only really opened up to travellers from the western world in the last few decades, and now many adventurous tourists are discovering the wonders of a holiday in Russia.

 Most travellers to Russia focus their attention on the western end of the country, where cosmopolitan cities like Moscow and St Petersburg offer world-class symphonies and ballets, and famous tourist attractions like the Kremlin, St Basil's Cathedral, and the Winter Palace.
 Far from the stereotypical picture of drab Communist-era concrete buildings, the cities are attractive and bustling with culture in the form of museums, art galleries, and nightlife.